 1957 50C PF67

 The speculative frenzy surrounding proof sets reached its pinnacle this year, when well over one million sets were sold.
 Some persons actually accused the U. S. Mint of deliberately selling more sets than its usual capacity warranted, but the Mint believed that is was simply satisfying collectors by not returning unfulfilled orders, as it had in recent years.
-The very high figure actually had a chilling effect on such speculation, and the 1957 set was a drug on the market for some years afterward.

 This added production seems to have come at the cost of lower overall quality.
 The percentage of 1957 proof half dollars displaying Cameo or Ultra Cameo contrast fell in 1957, though only the latter pieces are truly scarce.